a collaboration with Van Noten

-House SSK provides a response to the recurrent and very direct issues that crop up when designing contemporary urban dwellings, such as the dilemma of new-build versus renovation, affordability, sustainability and comfort.
-The plot, in an old working class area in the centre of Kortrijk, prompted reflection on the intrinsic value of this urban fabric.
+It provides a response to the recurrent and very direct issues that crop up when designing contemporary urban dwellings, such as the dilemma of new-build versus renovation, affordability, sustainability and comfort.
+The plot, in an old working-class area in the center of Kortrijk, prompted reflection on the intrinsic value of this urban fabric.
 Did it call for renovation, or intensification, or would tabula rasa be a better strategy?

-The living space forms a spatial entity with the street.
-Here the city becomes a part of the house.
-Or vice versa.
-The scale of living changes and so too the relation between interior and exterior.
-In House SSK that boundary is non-existent.
+The living area forms a spatial entity with the street.
+Here the city becomes a part of the house and vice versa.
+As the scale of living changes and so does the relation between interior and exterior.
+In House SSK, that boundary is non-existent.

-The plan organization is straightforward, with a central volume where all the building services and stairs are concentrated.
-On the ground floor this comprises the bathroom and storage space for the bedroom at the back.
-On the first floor this closed volume becomes smaller and contains only the kitchen and stairs.
+The plan organization is straightforward, with a central volume where all the building services and stairs are concentrated. the ground floor comprises of the bathroom and storage space for the bedroom at the back.
+The closed volume becomes smaller on the first floor and contains only the kitchen and stairs.
 The rest of the house is open.
 The glass box in which all this takes place is slightly rotated vis-à-vis the plot in order to take advantage of the available light throughout the day.

 The Flemish city is wrestling with an identity crisis.
 It wants small-scale development but is forced to operate on the larger scale.
 One thing the mobility problem has demonstrated is that the urban fabric and the existing planning methodology are ill-adapted to present-day growth and changing lifestyles.
 The development of small, high-quality urban dwellings plays a crucial part in the evolution of this old urban fabric which, if it is to survive, must become part of a higher-density metropolitan entity.
 Kortrijk is part of the cross-border Eurometropolis Lille-Kortrijk-Tournai, centrally located between London, Paris and Brussels.
 At the same time, it puts of lot of effort into strengthening its own identity and its position as the principal city of the heavily industrialized southern part of West Flanders.
 The result is a constant tension between local and metropolitan developments.